 At the other end of the scale from Soheir, in terms of the stage persona they were known for, is Fifi Abdou.
 She is still around, and is known for her shimmies and brazenness.
 Although she insists she isn't an Almeh (singular of Awalim) many of my teachers have pointed to her as an example of someone who dances like one.
 She also acted quite a bit, and sometimes played somewhat unsavory characters.
 She has an air of being in-charge and is an icon for anyone who wants to cultivate that power in their own dancing (or personality).
 You can even find bags and T-shirts with "what would Fifi do?" printed on them!
 If you're looking for the definition of a Ma3lema (boss-lady), she's your gal.

 The last one I'm going to bring up in this group is Nany, she retired in the 90s to have a family.
 This happens to be when things started to get hairy for dancers in Egypt.
 The economy took a turn and many Egyptians went to work in more conservative countries, which was one of the things that started changing the culture in Egypt.
 Thankfully, she is back!
-Some of her recent clips are on that playlist, and she is teaching in NYC, Paris (where she lives now), and other places in Europe.
+Some of her recent clips are on that playlist, and she is sometimes teaches in NYC, Paris (where she lives now), and other places in Europe.
 She is an excellent instructor and also from the Awalim tradition.